ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/06-routing.md

 ![A diagram of a URL]({{<static "images/6.3.1.png">}})

 The **protocol** is the protocol used for communication, and the **host** is the domain or IP address of the server.
-Note that these are _not_ included in Node's `req.url` parameter, as these are used to find the right server and talk to it using the right protcol - by the time your Node server is generating the `req` object, the request has already found your server and is communicating with the protocol.
+Note that these are _not_ included in Node's `req.url` parameter, as these are used to find the right server and talk to it using the right protocol - by the time your Node server is generating the `req` object, the request has already found your server and is communicating with the protocol.

 This is also why when we've been parsing `req.url` with the [URL]() object, we've supplied a host and protocol of `http://localhost`: